Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

-Let us now analyze the profile of the rate function, $\lambda(t)$ or the Loschimdt echo, $\mathcal{L}(t)$ for different systems starting from the ground state of $H^0$.
-We mainly concentrate on two scenarios -- (1) unbroken to broken quench and (2) unbroken to unbroken quench.
+{\it Analysis of rate function and time averaged Loschmidt echos. } Let us now analyze the profile of the rate function, $\lambda(t)$ or the Loschimdt echo, $\mathcal{L}(t)$ for different systems starting from the ground state of $H^0$.
+We mainly concentrate on two scenarios : (1) unbroken to broken quench and (2) unbroken to unbroken quench.
 Notice that in the $iXY$ and the $iATXY$ models, we look at the behavior of $\lambda(t)$, since the Loschmidt echo $\mathcal{L}(t)$ becomes exponentially small with increasing system size $N$, thereby exponentially increasing Hilbert space dimension.
-On the other hand, we examine the behavior of Loschimdt echo, $\mathcal{L}(t)$ for the \(iXYZ\) models in the next section where the study is based on the numerical diagonalization.

-{\bf Unbroken to broken quench.} Since we are interested to locate the exceptional point of a non-Hermitian model, we first consider the situation where the initial state is prepared in the unbroken phase and the system is quenched to the broken phase of the model.
+{\it I. Unbroken to broken quench.} Since we are interested to locate the exceptional point of a non-Hermitian model, we first consider the situation where the initial state is prepared in the unbroken phase and the system is quenched to the broken phase of the model.

-In the $iXY$ model, the rate function shows a steep rise in the transient regime ($0$ to $\tau_0=10$) (solid lines in Fig. \ref{fig:xy_rt}(a) by taking the ground state at $h_0=2.0>h^{iXY}_{ep}$ as the initial state) when $h_1 < h_{ep}$ and saturates to a non-vanishing value near the exceptional point in the steady state domain (from $\tau_1= 20>\tau_0$ to $\infty$).
+In the $iXY$ model, the rate function shows a steep rise in the transient regime ($0$ to $\tau_0=10$) [solid lines in Fig. \ref{fig:xy_rt}(a) by taking the ground state at $h_0=2.0>h^{iXY}_{ep}$ as the initial state] when $h_1 < h_{ep}$ and saturates to a nonvanishing value near the exceptional point in the steady-state domain (from $\tau_1= 20>\tau_0$ to $\infty$).
 In Fig. \ref{fig:xy_rt}(a), the anisotropy parameter is chosen to be unity, i.e., $\gamma=1.0$, with the corresponding exceptional point at $h^{iXY}_{ep}= \sqrt{2}$.
-We perform the convergence test for the numerical integration of the rate function as in Eq. (\ref{rate_integral}), find that $\lambda(t)$ converges at $N=1000$ in the $iXY$ model and hence we choose \(N=1200\) for illustration in Fig. \ref{fig:xy_rt}.
+We perform the convergence test for the numerical integration of the rate function and find that $\lambda(t)$ converges at $N=1000$ in the $iXY$ model and hence we choose \(N=1200\) for illustration in Fig. \ref{fig:xy_rt}.